 I would love to have Tim start a weekly or bi-weekly “Ask Tim” post where he can answer questions you may have for him.
 He’s a gifted writer and a nice guy and he has unique insights into home repairs and projects.
 By necessity, he has gained an amazing amount of knowledge from our fixer-upper.
 If you’re interested leave us a question on this post or visit my facebook page.

-On to our first Ask Tim project.
+On to our first Ask Tim project: how to patch and repair drywall.
 We are at the beginning stages of a kitchen upgrade/redo which basically means taking our old, outdated furniture and decor, transforming them and adding some thrifted materials to give our kitchen a whole new look.
 It’s definitely a work in process!

 In the picture below you can see the original exterior window that was in our kitchen when we bought it.
 Yes, the entire house was in terrible shape and we had no idea what we had gotten ourselves into.
 Twenty one years later we’re still doing home improvement projects!